regen-network/regen-ledger/docs/getting-started/running-a-full-node.md

 EXPERIMENTAL=true make install
 ```

-Check to make sure the install was successful:
+Check to ensure the install was successful:
 ```
 regen version
 ```